-POU5F1 (OCT4), NANOG, and, to some extent, SOX2 expression is maintained in the endoderm population.
-This is consistent with prior studies indicating that OCT4 and NANOG expression is detected during the course of early endoderm differentiation and supports NANOG's suggested role in endoderm specification.
+Yamanaka factors (for cell reprogramming): Oct4 (Pou5f1), Sox2, cMyc, and Klf4 POU5F1 (OCT4), NANOG, and, to some extent, SOX2 expression is maintained in the endoderm population.
 SOX2 expression is downregulated in mesoderm and- to a lesser degree-in endoderm but is maintained at high levels in the ectoderm population.

-Gene expression in 3 cell lineages

-profiling of FACS-isolated ectoderm (dEC), mesoderm (dME), and endoderm (dEN).
+Gene expression in 3 cell lineages profiling of FACS-isolated ectoderm (dEC), mesoderm (dME), and endoderm (dEN).